-Dr Reid wrote to South Ayrshire Council (the Council) requesting information relating to complaints made to its Trading Standards Service about a specified company (the company).
-The Council refused to supply this information on the grounds that it was exempt under the terms of section 26(a) of the Freedom of Information (Scotland) Act 2002 (FOISA).
-The Council stated that sections 237 and 245 of the Enterprise Act 2002 prohibited the disclosure of this information.
-The Council upheld this decision following an internal review.
+Dr Reid wrote to Fife Council (the Council) requesting information relating to complaints made to the Consumer and Trading Standards Service about a specified company (the company).
+The Council refused to supply this information on the grounds that the information was subject to a statutory restriction within the Enterprise Act 2002.
+The Council later upheld its decision to withhold the information an internal review.
+Following this review, the Council confirmed that it had judged the information to be exempt under section 26(a) of FOISA.
 Dr Reid then asked the Commissioner to consider this case.

-The Commissioner finds that the Council acted in accordance with Part 1 of FOISA, and, in particular, that the exemption in section 26(a) of FOISA had been correctly applied in this case.
+The Commissioner found that the Council generally acted in accordance with Part 1 of FOISA, and, in particular, that the exemption in section 26(a) of FOISA had been correctly applied in this case.